A look at how this versatile vessel solidified its position in kitchens everywhere.

 Whether it’s pad thai, sweet and sour chicken, Italian pasta or coconut curry shrimp, the wok works its wonders in so many ways.
 Best of all, weeknight cooking has never been so fast and furious.

-If you’re looking to up your wok game, check out this awesome article from Taste of Home with 35 wok recipes you can easily cook up in the comfort of your kitchen.
+If you’re looking to up your wok game, check out this awesome article from Taste of Home with 35 wok recipes you can easily cook up in the comfort of your kitchen and challenge yourself with what you can make in a wok vs a frying pan

 Was dinner delectable?
 Show your Made In pals what you’re woking with!